AmeerAtia/LetsGetX64/README.md

 sudo pacman -S yasm mold blink

 # for termux:
-pkg install yasm mold
-# for arm
 pkg install yasm mold blink

-# for windows and mac I cant help you, but you shouldd install mold and yasm(and blinko n arm)
+# for windows and mac I cant help you, but you should install mold and yasm(and blink for arm)
 ```

 ### 3. Assemble and Run Examples